JorosTheModderPH/Psyche-Engine-Lua-Pack/README.md

 # Psyche-Engine-Lua-Pack
-This is all of my lua pack.
+Psyche Engine LUA pack.
 You are free to use my lua pack.
-For those who want to remove the script because I stole it, you can create an issue and send proof that you made the script.
+Read any file you want and copy and paste it into your mods or scripts.

 Please note that some of the scripts are not mine.
 If I didn't make the lua, I'll give credit inside the files.